thesecretlab/iPhoneiPadGameDevelopmentForDummies/README.md

 ## Important Note

 This book was written in 2010.
 It is now very old and out of date.
-The code listed in the book targeted iOS 4.
+The code targeted iOS 4 and was written in 2009 and 2010.
 It may not work now.
 It may not follow best practices now.

-You have been warned.
+You have been warned!

 ## Copyrights